 This is a sort of non-destructive way to cleanly separate your lineart for easy coloring.
 The nice thing is that your lineart layer will be opaque, flat, and consistent no matter how you color.
 You won’t have to risk potentially screwing up your inked work due to the fact that it will be on a seperate layer.

-The requirements for this tutorial require any version of PhotoShop.
-I highly recommend any Adobe Creative Cloud subscription with PhotoShop.
+The requirements for this tutorial includes any version of PhotoShop.
+I highly recommend a Adobe Creative Cloud subscription with PhotoShop.
 If you haven’t already, download a trial version of Adobe Photoshop before you proceed any further.
 A scanner or high resolution digital camera to input your lineart.
 (I use VueScan, but any software will work.)

 Now let’s jump into it!